Sweet Daddy Siki Documentary: An Honest Review

 Wrestling Buddy Rogers in Greensboro, North Carolina, the KKK was none too happy, although he somehow lived to tell of it.
 Nor were wrestling promoters on the East Coast seemingly pleased with his marriage to a white woman.

-Unlike so many filmmakers tackling a noteworthy celebrity, they were blessed to have this living history in Siki still here.
-He’s lived the life of ten men as a wrestler, country singer, club DJ, child laborer, occasional actor, and so on.
-His eyes amazingly expressive; you can read their joy and pain in every word he so eloquently speaks.
+Unlike so many filmmakers tackling a noteworthy celebrity, they were blessed to have this living history in Siki still around to tell his story.
+He lived the life of ten men as a wrestler, country singer, club DJ, child laborer, occasional actor, and so on.
+His eyes were amazingly expressive; you could read their joy and pain in every word he so eloquently spoke.

 YouTube video